 Zain’s birth story didn’t unfold exactly how we had envisioned it, but in the end everyone is happy and healthy and that’s all we could ever ask for.
 For weeks, I had been asking everyone I knew how long they had stayed pregnant.
 Since I had felt very few contractions, become uncomfortably swollen and not dilated I feared being pregnant for more than 40 weeks.
-Most first time mom’s I knew had gone past their due date and even at 36 weeks pregnant I was having a hard time wrapping my head around that possibility.
+Most first time mom’s I knew had gone past their due date and I was having a hard time wrapping my head around that possibility.

-On Wednesday May 24th I had my weekly check up at the doctor’s office.
+On that Wednesday had my weekly check up at the doctor’s office.
 I asked my doctor again, ‘How many weeks will you let me stay pregnant?’ ‘ When can you sweep my membranes?’ and any other question that may give me an idea as to when she thought I would deliver.
 The human body is a crazy thing and since there is no real predictor of when someone may go into labor, I had to let it go and just enjoy the last few weeks.

 I had several things left to check off the to do list: our hospital tour, a pedicure (finally!), packing a hospital bag for Trevor and cooking meals to store in our freezer.
 I thought the next three weeks would be filled with fun preparation and some down time away from work to catch up on reading and time with friends.